s-JoL/Open-Llama/README.md

     <img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/s-JoL/Open-Llama">
 </p>

-Open-Llama is an open-source project that offers a complete training pipeline for building large language models, ranging from dataset preparation to tokenization, pre-training, prompt tuning, and the reinforcement learning technique RLHF.
+Open-Llama is an open-source project that offers a complete training pipeline for building large language models, ranging from dataset preparation to tokenization, pre-training, prompt tuning, lora, and the reinforcement learning technique RLHF.

 **You can try this model directly from the [Demo](http://home.ustc.edu.cn/~sl9292/).**